End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Experiments

-Although we incorporated into Ours-Mesh and Ours-SDF the same mechanisms for handling sparse features as in our complete method, the latter still delivers better results.
-This confirms that the tetrahedral representation we use is more effective at preserving spatial information within the object, making it a better choice for inferring 3D motion when only limited observations are available.
-To quantify this, we plot in Fig.~\ref{fig:error-curve} the performance of all three methods as a function of the number of slices used.
-The fewer, the greater the gap between our complete approach and the other two.
-Nevertheless, both variants still surpass prior approaches by a clear margin, demonstrating that design components such as the AFA module and our training strategy form a general and effective solution for handling incomplete slice scenarios.
+Although Ours-Mesh and Ours-SDF incorporate the same sparse feature handling strategy as our full model, \net{} still achieves superior performance.
+This confirms that the tetrahedral representation effectively preserves spatial coherence and serves as a more expressive basis for 3D motion inference under sparse observations.
+Fig.~\ref{fig:error-curve} illustrates performance as a function of slice count: the fewer slices used, the larger the gap between \net{} and the ablated variants.
+Nevertheless, both variants still outperform all prior methods by a clear margin, demonstrating that the AFA module and the training strategy form a robust and generalizable solution for incomplete observations.

-The comparatively poor performance of 4DMR can be attributed to its reliance on a simple MLP architecture, which may lack the representational power to generalize well to the large and heterogeneous datasets considered in this study.
+The relatively poor performance of 4DMR can be attributed to its simple MLP architecture, which may lack sufficient representational capacity to generalize well to the large and heterogeneous datasets considered here.
 Moreover, its test-time optimization strategy does not generalize well to severely under-sampled inputs.
-The weaker performance of MR-Net likely stems from the fact that it reconstructs meshes solely from contour points, thereby neglecting the rich information available in cine images.
+The weaker performance of MR-Net likely arises from the lack of reconstruction features and its sole reliance on contour points for deformation prediction, which overlooks rich cine image information.